-The Department of Communication grants UD Comm credit in conjunction with an internship only to those students who complete the Comm 191 Communication Internship Course (see Undergraduate courses).
-Comm 191, typically offered in the spring quarter, is open to 30 Communication seniors who work as interns for 8-10 hour per week while enrolled in the course.
-The 4 unit course, which meets for 2 hours each week, draws on students’ coursework and analytic skills as they transition from academe into the workplace.
+The Department of Communication grants 4 UD Comm credits in conjunction with an internship only to those students who complete the Comm 191 Applying Communication to Internships in Organizations course (see Undergraduate courses).
+Comm 191, typically offered in the spring quarter, is open to 30 Communication seniors who work as interns for 8-10 hours per week while enrolled in the course.
+The course, which meets for 2 hours each week, draws on students’ coursework and analytic skills as they transition from academe into the workplace.

-Our UCSB Department of Communication group on LinkedIn assist students, alumni and departmental friends connect with one another.
+Our UCSB Department of Communication group on LinkedIn assists students, alumni and departmental affiliates connect with one another.
 Our LinkedIn group of 1600+ members posts internship and job opportunities that target Communication students, recent graduates, and alumni.
 Any member can post new listings at any time.
 See “How to Use the student-alumni UCSB Department of Communication group on LinkedIn” on the Career and Jobs Information page.

 The Communication Association at UCSB.
 Our student–run Communication Association hosts events on every other Tuesday evening.
 The group invites guest speakers to share career advice and offer workshops in professional development.
 These employers are often local communication alumni and other employers seeking interns.
 Additional internship opportunities are announced at each event.
 Please visit the Communication Association Facebook page and/or attend an event for more information.

-UCSB participates in the University of California Washington Program (UCDC), which enables junior and senior undergrads to live in Washington, DC, study there, and earn units for an internship for a quarter.
+UCSB participates in the University of California Capital Internship Programs which enable junior and senior undergrads to live in Washington, DC or Sacramento, CA, study there, and earn units for an internship for a quarter.
 For more information about this wonderful program, please visit the Capital Internship Programs website or Facebook page.

 UCSB Resources for Internships